AmineDjeghri/awesome-os-setup/windows_workflow/README.md

 - (recommended) CheatSheet
 - (optional) Run from CLI: add it to your path and run `subl` to open a file.
 #### <ins>Windows Terminal</ins>
 - Always use Windows terminal.
-It contains all the terminals in one place (ubuntu, powershell, wsl, cmd...ect)
+It contains all the terminals in one place (ubuntu, powershell, wsl, cmd...ect).
+You can right-click on any folder to open it.
 - Configure Windows Terminal UI
   - Download and install the [FiraCode font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/FiraCode.zip) on your primary operating system (Windows if you are using WSL).
   - Copy my [settings.json](settings.json) for the Windows Terminal to the following location: `C:\Users\amine\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState` (change the amine to your username).